skottyskotch/dpmlineage/readme.txt

  - use:
 download a dpm.gz
 dpm_extract ...dpm.gz
-	with -x: you will be prompted to exclude some tables, please do your selection.
-The selection is stored in a text file in the current directory for further attempt.
+	with -x (recommended): you will be prompted to exclude some tables, please do your selection.
+The selection is stored in a text file in the current directory for further attempt. (prompted to be applied at the next exclude step)
 It will create the directory structure in ./output/DPM_OUT dpm_dependancies.py .../DMP_OUT
-	with -b: you will be prompted for a session browsing from object to callers without -b: it will generate a csv of links called/caller/attribute in output without -b, with -m db: it will generate a db with 3 tables edges, nodes, tabledef in output. use a db client like dbeaver and do your joins. (sqlite) graph visualization: open a command line in www node server.js open your navigator to localhost:3000 api endpoint at localhost:3000/api/graph-data
+	with -b: you will be prompted for a session browsing from object to callers without -b: it will generate a csv of links called/caller/attribute in output with "-m db" (recommended): it will generate a db with 3 tables edges, nodes, tabledef in output. use a db client like dbeaver and do your joins. (sqlite) graph visualization: open a command line in www node server.js open your navigator to localhost:3000 api endpoint at localhost:3000/api/graph-data

+# todo:
+color arrows the same as the edge on click a link on class graph: lists the objects in the right panel on click a graph node:
+	expand will replace the node by a subgrpah of objects in the class run will draw the object graph from this class + link to other classes

-flaws:
+# flaws:
+# javascript l2:
+	fixer la conversion des blob base85 en text dépendances fonctions de script - objets
 # trouvé par nom
 des objets de config qui ont le même nom.
 Si l'un matche, l'autre matche
  - je ne vois pas comment cela peut être amélioré.